brigadecore/brigade/docs/topics/javascript.md

 a VCS reference (e.g. a git repository).
 Each job will, by default, have access to the project's repository.

-Acid files respond to _events_.
-That is, Acid scripts are typically composed of one or more _event handlers_.
-When the Acid environment triggers an event, the associated event handler will be called.
+Brigade files respond to _events_.
+That is, Brigade scripts are typically composed of one or more _event handlers_.
+When the Brigade environment triggers an event, the associated event handler will be called.

-## The `libacid` Library
+## The `brigadier` Library

-The main library for Acid is called `libacid`.
-The Acid runtime grants access to this library.
+The main library for Brigade is called `brigadier`.
+The Brigade runtime grants access to this library.

 ```
-const libacid = require('libacid')
+const brigadier = require('brigadier')
 ```

 It is considered idiomatic to destructure the library on import:

 ```
-const { events, Job, Group } = require('libacid')
+const { events, Job, Group } = require('brigadier')
 ```

-Some objects described in this document are not declared in `libacid`, but are exposed via `libacid`.
+Some objects described in this document are not declared in `brigadier`, but are exposed via `brigadier`.

-### The `AcidEvent` class
+### The `BrigadeEvent` class

-The `AcidEvent` class describes an event.
+The `BrigadeEvent` class describes an event.
 Typically, it is exposed to the script via a callback handler.

 ```
-events.on("pull", (acidEvent, project) => {})
+events.on("pull", (brigadeEvent, project) => {})
 ```

-An instance of an `AcidEvent` has the following properties:
+An instance of an `BrigadeEvent` has the following properties:

 - `buildID: string`: The unique ID for the build.
 This will change for each build.
 - `type: string`: The event type (`push`, `exec`, `pull_request`).